alexanderluna/alexanderluna.github.io/_posts/it/2020-12-05-understanding-the-osi-reference-model.md

 The OSI model divides functions into layers.
 The lower layers are concrete hardware specific functions while upper layers are more abstract.
-The four lower layers have clear boundries and functionality while the three higher layers are sometimes even treated as one - TCP/IP.
+The four lower layers have clear boundaries and functionality while the three higher layers are sometimes even treated as one - TCP/IP.

 | OSI Layer | Layer Name   | Network Layer |